jakubrachwalski/BayesGaussian/README.md

 # BayesGaussian
-Code implementing Thompson Sampling with Gaussian distribution.
+Code implementing Thompson Sampling with Gaussian distribution (Bayesian Machine Learning - AB Testing)

 The model of each machine is using Online Machine learning - the model is improved with each following sample.